theonlyasdk/asdk-toolkit/README.md

 # ASDK Toolkit
-Simple tools such as converters, calculators, encoders, etc. to make your life easier
+Simple and handy tools such as converters, calculators, encoders, etc. to make your life easier

 ## Submit a new tool
 If you have an idea of a new tool or have implemented it on your own, please open a pull request or an issue with label like enhancement or feature request!